Øresund Bridge: Rail transport

 The rail link is operated jointly by the Swedish Transport Administration (Trafikverket) and the Danish railway infrastructure manager Banedanmark.
-Passenger train service is commissioned by Skånetrafiken and the Danish Civil Aviation and Railway Authority (Trafikstyrelsen) under the Øresundståg ("Øresund train") brand, with Transdev and DSB being the current operators.
+Passenger train service is commissioned by Skånetrafiken and the Danish Civil Aviation and Railway Authority (Trafikstyrelsen) under the Øresundståg ("Øresund train") brand, with Transdev being the current operator.
 A series of new dual-voltage trains was developed, linking the Copenhagen area with Malmö and southern Sweden as far as Gothenburg, Karlskrona and Kalmar.
-SJ operates X2000 trains over the bridge, with connections to Gothenburg and Stockholm.
 Copenhagen Airport at Kastrup has its own railway station close to the western bridgehead.
 Since December 2022, trains operate typically every 15 minutes during the day, reducing to once an hour during the night in both directions.
 Additional Øresundstrains are operated at rush hour.
 Freight trains also use the crossing.

 The rail section is double track and capable of speeds of up to 200 km/h, but slower in Denmark, especially in the tunnel section.
 There were challenges related to the difference in electrification and signalling between the Danish and Swedish railway networks.
 The solution chosen is to switch the electrical system from Swedish 15 kV, 16.7 Hz to Danish 25 kV, 50 Hz before the eastern bridgehead at Lernacken in Sweden.
 The Swedish signaling system (ATC) is used with Swedish optical signals on the bridge and switches to Danish ATC on the western part of Peberholm, 7 km into Danish territory, which has been justified by the fact that the Swedish system allows higher speed (200 km/h) and costs less to install.
 There is no way of changing between a locomotive for Danish standard and one for Swedish standard.
 All rail vehicles using the bridge must be custom made for the standards of both countries.

 Trains run on the left in Sweden, and on the right in Denmark.
 Initially the switch was made at Malmö Central Station, a terminus at that time.
 After the 2010 inauguration of the Malmö City Tunnel connection, a tunnel was built at Burlöv, north of Malmö, where the two southbound tracks cross over the northbound pair.
 The railway in Malmö thus uses the Danish standard.

 The gradient of the bridge is 1.56%, which is clearly more than what is desired for freight trains, especially on a busy line such as the Øresund Line, where fewer but heavier freight trains are desirable.
 The Danish Litra EG locomotives are 6-axle to cope with pulling heavy freight trains across Øresund and the Great Belt Bridge.
 Other locomotives, such as the BR185, can also haul freight trains, but the wagon weight is limited to 1800 tons.